Switchback Railroad Trail

 The Lehigh Switchback Rail-Trail is a rail trail in Jim Thorpe, Pennsylvania.
+It has been named a national recreation trail.

 The trail surface is natural, consisting of dirt, roots, rocks, and occasional coal chunks.
 The trail runs downhill on the former right-of-way of the Mauch Chunk Switchback Railway from Summit Hill to Jim Thorpe.
 Located midway on the trail is Mauch Chunk Lake Park which provides parking for hiking & biking up and down the trail.

 Several bicycle outfitters in the area provide bike rental and shuttle services to the top of Summit Hill that allows riders to enjoy a 100% downhill ride to the town of Jim Thorpe.